edwippler/nfl-challenge/README.md

 ## Run Local Instructions:
 #### Prerequisites
 Node installed on local machine
 PostreSQL installed on local machine
 #### To Install
 Clone repo
 Install dependencies using `npm install`
+Run these commands to set up the database:`createdb sport_app` && `psql -h localhost -d sport_app -p 5432 -f {path to SQL script}/seed-data.sql`
-Seed data using `npm run data-migration`
+Seed data using `npm run data-migration` (this step may take up to a minute)

 ## Built With:
 * Node.js